-At the beginning of its 15 minute-long press conference this morning in Cupertino, California, Apple shared an interesting musical treat – the iPhone 4 Antenna Song – which can be played here.
+At the beginning of its 15 minute-long press conference this morning in Cupertino, California, Apple shared an interesting musical treat –– which can be played here.
 Steve Jobs told the press that Apple discovered it earlier in the morning and wanted to share it as a subtle undertone to begin a very hotly debated presentation about its fourth-generation smartphone device with an ill-fated antenna issue.

 At the start of his presentation, Steve Jobs came on stage to announce that “the iPhone 4 is perhaps the best product ever made at Apple.
 We’ve sold well over 3 million since we launched it 3 weeks ago.
 It’s been judged the number 1 smartphone.”
 He went on to explicitly claim that the company has only known about the antenna design issue for 22 days (since the device launched) and assured press in the audience that “[Apple management] have been working their butts off.
 We are an engineering company, and we want to find out what the real problem is.
 And we want to share what we’ve learned.”

 (Apple has sold over 3 million iPhone 4 units since its June 24th launch - Engadget)